 Classic Croissant

-A classic croissant is built through lamination - a process of folding cold butter into yeast-leavened dough in successive turns to create dozens of alternating layers.
+A classic croissant is built through lamination: a process of folding cold butter into yeast-leavened dough in successive turns to create dozens of alternating layers.
 Three sets of folds produce a structure so layered that when baked, the butter melts and releases steam, forcing each layer apart from within.
+Keeping the butter at a similar temperature to the dough throughout is critical because if the block grows too hard it shatters through the layers and if it grows too soft it merges with the dough and the lamination collapses.
 The exterior caramelizes into a shell so thin and crisp it shatters at the slightest pressure, scattering golden flakes.
 The interior, by contrast, is a honeycomb of soft, airy strands held together by the ghost of dissolved butter.
-Tearing a warm croissant apart releases a rush of butter fragrance that fills the room.
-The dough itself carries a faint sweetness from sugar and milk, but the dominant flavor is pure butter, amplified and transformed by heat.
+Tearing a warm croissant apart releases a rush of butter fragrance, and the dough itself carries a faint sweetness from sugar and milk.

 Instructions